sboutin44/FullStackEngineering/README.md

 All frameworks and libraries are downloaded thanks to the build.gradle file.
 The main framework I used to build the HTTP service is Spring Boot.
-Here is a list of all the frameworks presents in this project:
+Here is a list of all the frameworks included in this project:

  - Java Platform, Standard Edition 8
  - Spring Boot: for the main application running the HTTP service.